adrianhhong/just-one/README.md

-# Only One Board Game
+# Just One Board Game

 To do:
 - When waiting, show a list of who has submitted clues and who we are still waiting on (for both guesser and others)